 This webinar features two partnering organizations that have had success in farm to summer, and provides an overview of how to engage local producers and incorporate local food alongside fun activities into your summer meal program.

 - Local Foods and Enriching Activities in Summer Meal Programs

 State agencies can use farm to summer principles to help households increase the quality and appeal of meals, and encourage programming that helps children and teens stay nourished, active, and engaged while school is out.
 This webinar provides an overview of farm to summer activities, resources, and a snapshot of how two state agencies have had success in “bringing the farm” to summer meal programs in their states.

 - Bringing Summer Meals to Farmers Markets

 Summer meal sites at farmers markets can help increase foot traffic to the market and offer farmers another way to see or donate their products.
-This webinar will inform farmers market managers, sponsors, and the public about how to start and maintain Summer meal sites at Farmers Markets.
+This webinar will inform farmers market managers, households, and the public about how to start and maintain summer meal sites at farmers markets.
 A recording will be available shortly.

 - CA Summer Meal Coalition - Farm to Summer website, including a webinar on how to continue local sourcing when school is out.

 - TX Department of Agriculture - Farm to Summer site, a comprehensive state-level guide to incorporating local foods and farm-based activities in SFSP.